Power Despite Precarity

 Strategies for the Contingent Faculty Movement in Higher Education

-A key organizing tool for casualized university faculty from longtime movement activists
+A key organizing tool for casualized higher education faculty from longtime movement activists

 The authors ask: what is the role of universities in society?
 Whose interests should they serve?
 What are the necessary conditions for the exercise of academic freedom?
 Providing strategic insight for activists at every organizing level, they also tackle 'troublesome questions’ around legality, union politics, academic freedom and how to recognize friends (and foes) in the struggle.